Empire State Trail: Winter Hikes

 Distance from Rochester Station (ROC): 3.6 miles to the Genesee Valley Park Gateway

-The Erie Canalway Trail itself encompasses a vast portion of Upstate New York, ranging from Tonawanda to Cohoes.
-Because of the great length of the trail, hikers may be interested in a shorter hike, while still being able to enjoy the Erie Canalway.
-By taking Amtrak to Rochester Station, hikers can begin their hike from Genesee Valley Park Gateway.
-From here you can opt for the shorter segment of Rochester to Fairport for a 14-mile hike, lasting around five to seven hours on foot.
-Much like the other segments of the Empire State Trail, the Erie Canalway Trail is home to fascinating historical landmarks, such as the current operational New York State Canal System.
+The Erie Canalway Trail covers a vast portion of Upstate New York, stretching 360 miles from Cahoes (outside of Albany) to Buffalo.
+Because of the great length of the trail, hikers may be interested in traveling a shorter section.
+By taking Amtrak to the Rochester Station, hikers can begin their trek from Genesee Valley Park Gateway.
+From here you can opt for the shorter segment of Rochester to Fairport for a 14-mile hike, lasting approximately five to seven hours on foot.
+Much like the other segments of the Empire State Trail, the Erie Canalway Trail is home to fascinating historical landmarks, including the current operational New York State Canal System.

 CLICK BELOW FOR MORE TO DO AROUND NEW YORK